sir-typesalot/ue-backend/README.md

 - To run the app within a container run - `bash run_local.sh`

 ## Testing
 Go through the setup steps.
-Run `pytest tests/ -v` which will run the collection of tests and output the results.
+Run `pytest tests/ -vv` which will run the collection of tests and output the results.
 To lint your code to make sure it keeps up with the PEP8 standards, run `pylint <path_to_file or directory>` To better format your code, you can use `black <path_to_file>`.